subquery/documentation/docs/quickstart/quickstart_chains/polkadot-astar.md

 }
 ```

 The `handleBondAndStake` function receives Substrate event data from the native Substrate environment whenever an event matches the filters that was specified previously in the `project.yaml`.
-It extracts the various data from the event payload (in Substrate it's stored as a array of Codecs), then checks if an existing DApp record exists.
+It extracts the various data from the event payload (in Substrate it's stored as an array of Codecs), then checks if an existing DApp record exists.
 If none exists (e.g. it's a new dApp), then it instantiates a new one and then updates the total stake to reflect the new staking mount.
 Then the `.save()` function is used to save the new/updated entity (_SubQuery will automatically save this to the database_).

-Check out our mappings documentation for [Substrate](../../build/mapping/polkadot.md) and for the [Substrate WASM data processor](../../build/substrate-wasm.md) to get detailed information on mapping functions for each type.
+Check out our mappings documentation for [Substrate](../../build/mapping/polkadot.md) and the [Substrate WASM data processor](../../build/substrate-wasm.md) to get detailed information on mapping functions for each type.

 ## 4. Build Your Project